Hayden-Garcia/The-Knockoff-Wordle/README.md

-Click on this inside of the files- will show documentation Final_Project_Template.pdf
+Look for file named |
+Final_Project_Template.pdf |

+This file has the documentation